 “Yesterday, December 7th, 1941—a date which will live in infamy—the United States of America was suddenly and deliberately attacked by naval and air forces of the Empire of Japan.”
 Those words began US President Franklin D. Roosevelt’s speech to Congress as he asked for a Declaration of War against Japan.

-76 years ago today, Portsmouth NH residents heard a news flash on the radio that the Japanese were attacking our Naval base at Pearl Harbor.
+77 years ago today, Portsmouth NH residents heard a news flash on the radio that the Japanese were attacking our Naval base at Pearl Harbor.
 That marked the U.S. entrance into World War II.
-The story below is reposted again with permission from a good friend of mine, Saul Klein, whose father was actually at Pearl Harbor during the attack.
-Mr. Klein was a young sailor at the time and sat down many years later with his son Saul and told him the whole story of what he saw and did on that December day that according to then President Roosevelt was “a day of infamy.”.
+The story below is reposted again with permission from a good friend of mine, and fellow Realtor Saul Klein, whose father was actually at Pearl Harbor during the attack.
+The elder Mr. Klein was a young sailor at the time and sat down many years later with his son Saul and told him the whole story of what he saw and did on that December day that according to then President Roosevelt was “a day of infamy.”.

 To set the stage, listen to this radio news flash interrupting a football game broadcast.